All Products

 Data standard set list

-On the Standard Set page, you can view default and custom data standard sets.
-You can also edit, clone, or delete a data standard set, or create standards within it.
+The Standard Set page lists default and custom data standard sets.
+From here, you can edit, clone, or delete a data standard set, or create standards within it.

 image